Rather Than Become Coed, Harvard's Delta Gamma Sorority Chapter Is Shutting Down

 Kellie Sanchez, a member of Delta Gamma and senior at Loyola University New Orleans, told Refinery29 that if her school instituted a similar policy at her school, she believes it would have an adverse effect on student life.
 "As someone who went to an all-girls high school, having a supportive group of women when I was a freshman in college made a huge difference," Sanchez said.
 "The older members showed me the way and were role models and really wanted to be my friend."

-To Safier, Greek organizations have the opportunities to become agents of change on college campuses — but that won't be done by forcing organizations to be gender neutral or banning them outright.
+To Safier, Greek organisations have the opportunities to become agents of change on college campuses — but that won't be done by forcing organisations to be gender neutral or banning them outright.

 Refinery29 has reached out to Delta Gamma for further comment and will update this story when we hear back.